 1. Worn Pads

 Worn brake pads are dangerous because they are less effective in stopping your car.
 In order to know if your brake pads are worn, you must first know how they work.
 Every time you press on your brakes, a set of padded clamps (or brake pads) squeeze together onto a disc (known as the rotor).
 This creates friction and stops the car.
 Over time, the brake pads wear thin.
-If you’ve never had your brake pads replaced, bring your car into Christian Brothers Automotive and our ASE-certified technicians will examine their condition.
+If you’ve never had your brake pads replaced, bring your car into Christian Brothers Automotive and our certified technicians will examine their condition.

 2. Odd Sounds

 When your car has an anti-lock brake system (ABS), it’s normal to feel pulsing or small vibrations on sudden stops.
 However, if those vibrations occur under normal braking conditions, there may be an issue.
 Vibrating brakes could indicate distorted rotors.
 If your brakes aren’t stopping unless you push them all the way to floor, or they brake at the slightest touch, these are also signs something is wrong.
-If you notice the ABS light stays lit, bring your vehicle in for a brake inspection right away.

 Stay safe as you drive with regular brake checks

 Properly maintained brake pads and rotors will help your car last a long time.
-If there are any signs of a compromised brake system, call Christian Brothers Automotive Springfield for a brake inspection today.
+If there are any signs of a compromised brake system, call Christian Brothers Automotive for a brake inspection today.